Automorphism groups of compact complex surfaces: Jordan property

 \begin{lemma} Let $\Lambda$ be a finitely generated central subgroup of $\GL_2(\CC)$.
 Then the quotient group $\Gamma=\GL_2(\CC)/\Lambda$ is strongly Jordan. \end{lemma} \begin{proof} We have an exact sequence of groups

 The group $\CC^*/\Lambda$ is a central subgroup of $\Gamma$.
 Also, the group $\CC^*/\Lambda$ is strongly Jordan by Lemma~\ref{lemma:diagonal-quotient-Z-1}.

-On the other hand, we know from the classification of finite subgroups of $\PGL_2(\CC)$ that every finite subgroup therein contains a cyclic subgroup of bounded index.
+On the other hand, we know from the classification of finite subgroups of $\PGL_2(\CC)$ that every finite subgroup therein contains a cyclic subgroup of bounded index, see Theorem~\ref{theorem:PGL2}.
 Therefore, the assertion follows from Lemma~\ref{lemma:central-subgroup}. \end{proof}